lspector/pucks/README.md

 :transfer | a sequence of proposed transfers between pucks, each of which must be a map with four key/value pairs: :self, :other, :bid, and :ask.
 See below for details.
 :memory | a map of any keys to any values
 :properties | a map of puck property keys to values; currently only changes to the :color, :eye-color, :core-color and :solid properties are supported; all color-related change proposals will be accepted, but :solid change proposals will be accepted only for pucks that are not :mobile
+:fire-torpedo | true or false; if true, and if the proposing puck has enough energy, then a torpedo will be spawned

 Proposal functions may refer to any elements of the pucks that they receive, although the :neighbors, :overlaps, :memory, and :inventory of those pucks will have been stripped, and the :positions of those pucks will have been relativized to the position of the puck making the proposal.
 Positions of offspring pucks specified in :spawn proposals will be interpreted relative to the positions of the parent pucks.
 Offspring will be given fresh ids, a small portion of the parent's energy, and empty memories and inventory, although subsequent transactions may transfer items or information from parent to child.